truly-vivek/My-Portfolio/README.md

 ## Copyright

-&copy; 2024 Vivek Reddy Kesavarapu.
+&copy; 2024 Vivek.
 All rights reserved.

 Permission is granted to use this resume template for personal use, but it may not be reproduced, distributed, or used for any commercial purposes without explicit permission from the author.